alikahwaji/WEB503-S2-21-Lab-Three/README.md

 ## :page_facing_up: Lab One Description

-:arrow_right: `Write a 300 words introduction about GitHub Inc., what was the motivation behind starting a version control system?
-And what are the latest features in GitHub?`

-:arrow_right: `What is Git? list at least 10 Git commands and explain each one of them.`

-:arrow_right: `Provide for each Git command you expalin a diagram that visulaize it's functionality`
+:arrow_right: `Follow the class activity instruction [05/8/2021], provide the code of all projects provided in class using this repository`

+:arrow_right: `In your journal, write the pros and cons of using P5.js library`

 :arrow_right: `You must use NMIT APA 7th ed.
 Referencing Guide`